jbenasuli/consumer_behavior/README.md

   - Extract: Customer review datasets are extracted using the PySpark API and read into dataframes using the Spark SQL module
   - Transform: Various PySpark methods are used to transform extracted data into static datasets suitable for analysis
   - Load: Static datasets are loaded as tables into an AWS Postgres DB instance created for the project
+- Copies of the Google Colab notebooks used can be found in the [dev/database/Amazon_Vine-PySpark-ETLs](https://github.com/jbenasuli/final_project/tree/main/dev/database/Amazon_Vine-PySpark-ETLs) directory

 ### Machine Learning Models

 - Question #1 is evaluated using Apriori Algorithm Association Analysis
+  - The analysis for Apparel, Furniture, Music and Office Products is contained in [this notebook](https://github.com/jbenasuli/final_project/blob/main/Apriori-Apparel_Furniture_Music_Office.ipynb)
+  - The analysis for Personal Care Applicances, Video Games, Videos and Watches is contained in [this notebook](https://github.com/jbenasuli/final_project/blob/main/Apriori-PersonalCare_VideoGames_Videos_Watches.ipynb)
-- Question #2 is evaluated using Unsupervised Learning K-Means Cluster Analysis
+- Question #2 is evaluated using Unsupervised Learning [K-Means Cluster Analysis](https://github.com/jbenasuli/final_project/blob/main/KMeans-Customer_Segmentation.ipynb))
-- Question #3 is evaluated using Natural Language Processing Topic Analysis
+- Question #3 is evaluated using Natural Language Processing [Topic Analysis](https://github.com/jbenasuli/final_project/blob/main/Topic_Analysis-Airmattress.ipynb)
 - For more information on the ML models used in the project, see [ML Models document](https://docs.google.com/document/d/1K7xTmlPEwLLiv--TL-xZdt9zddprN_vzMdLysG-BxtU/edit?usp=sharing)

 A full list of requirements can be found in the [requirments.txt](link-to-file) document